 e) After getting the mapping from P-NF, SMF will set the corresponding PDR and FAR and sends the rules to UPF.

 f) When UPF receives the downlink data to a PINE, it will transfer the data to the corresponding PEGC via the PDU session for PIN service based on the according FAR and PDR.
-The FAR indicates targeted PDU session of the PEGC, and PEGC will transfer the downlink data to the relevant PINE based on the following PDR.
+The FAR indicates targeted PDU session of the PEGC, and PEGC will transfer the downlink data to the relevant PINE.
 It is assumed that the SMF can control the PEGC only has one session for PIN service and the PEGC provides a list of IP address of the PINE behind it by using framed routing.

 g) After determining the association between PEGC and PINE, PEMC can modify the configured association.
 For instance, if there is an overload situation in the PEGC and it cannot meet the relay QoS requirement for other PINE(s), the PEGC will send a notification to the PEMC.
 This is done via the interaction between PEGC and PEMC.
 PEGC notifies the PEMC of the load status.
 The PEMC can assign another PEGC for the PINE.
 The PEMC sends the updated association to P-NF.

-f) If there is no fixed association between PEGC and PINE in P-NF, SMF will not set the fixed FAR.
-In this case, PIN service will have a dedicated PDU session, and UPF is aware of it, with the knowledge of DNN+SNSSAI provisioned by SMF.
-Assuming two PEGC serve the PIN, with the idea of “no fixed association between PINE and PEGC”, the design is to configure the same (or some overlapping) PDR for two PEGC’s PDU session.
-When receiving the packet, the UPF knows either PDU session I can use to transmit the packet.
-The determination to use which PDU session is based on the current PDU session load, which could be monitored by the UPF as today.
-It is assumed that for a certain PIN the PDU session of the PEGC should be created on the same UPF.
+Then P-NF notifies SMF to update the routing rules.

 Figure 6.x.1-1 depicts the reference architecture for the solution.